2026-05-23

 And then we’ll listen better than a man

-or woman could today, wherever hurled.
+or woman could today, wherever hurled.]

-We quickly, even actively, take on
+That quickly, even actively, takes on

-that list’ning mode to ev’ry -thing and -one,
+the list’ning mode to ev’ry -thing and -one,

-we might ask questions to find out, that shon
+we might request to uncover what shon

-some light to help elucidate.
+out light & help elucidate.
 Begun,

-but here the speech is secondary stuff)
+but here speech is the serving kind of stuff)

 Footnotes